Coronavirus: 'Worst yet to come' for countries in conflict, says UN chief

-UN Secretary-General Antonio Guterres Friday renewed his call for a global ceasefire, urging all parties to conflict to lay down arms and allow war-torn nations to combat the coronavirus pandemic

-"The worst is yet to come," Guterres said, referring to countries beset with fighting like Syria, Libya and Yemen
+UN Secretary-General Antonio Guterres Friday renewed his call for a global ceasefire, urging all parties to conflict to lay down arms and allow war-torn nations to combat the coronavirus pandemic.
+"The worst is yet to come," Guterres said, referring to countries beset with fighting like Syria, Libya and Yemen.

 "The COVID-19 storm is now coming to all these theatres of conflict."
+Guterres said there had been some progress following his March 23 call for peace, but that fighting still rages in a number of countries, hampering officials' ability to put into place plans to combat the virus.
+"The need is urgent," Guterres said at a UN press conference.

+"The virus has shown how swiftly it can move across borders, devastate countries and upend lives."
+He said that parties to conflict in a number of countries, including Cameroon, the Central African Republic, Colombia, Libya, Myanmar, the Philippines, the South Sudan, Sudan, Syria, Ukraine and Yemen, have expressed support for his call.
+"But there is a huge distance between declarations and deeds -- between translating words into peace on the ground and in the lives of people," Guterres said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)